How to Align Partition | MiniTool Partition Wizard Tutorial [Help]

 As a result, reading data saved in one cluster will access 2 physical sectors, thus increasing access time or slowing down read speed.
 Similarly, writing a file will operate 2 physical sectors at least, which definitely will increase writing times and waste disk space.
-Therefore, it is very necessary to perform 4K alignment, and to align partition can help reach the goal.
+Therefore, it is very necessary to perform the 4K alignment.

 When Do We Need to Align Partition